IN A GROVE

 Instrumentation

-All performers are amplified; the voices are processed using live electronic processing .
+All performers are amplified; voices processed using live electronic processing

 Duration